afois/W-TCRL/README.md

 # Weight- Temporally Coded Representation Learning (W-TCRL)

-This is the code for the paper in submission in Frontiers in Computational Neuroscience "Enhanced representation learning with latency coding in sparsely spiking neural networks".
+This is the code for the paper in submission in Frontiers in Computational Neuroscience "Enhanced representation learning with temporal coding in sparsely spiking neural networks".

 **Training a new network:**